xpack/web-doxygen/website/docs/api/classes/definitionimpl.md

-<p>Write a reference to the source code fragments in which this definition is used.</p>
+Write a reference to the source code fragments in which this definition is used.

-<p>Declaration at line 135 of file <a href="/web-doxygen/docs/api/files/src/definitionimpl-h">definitionimpl.h</a>, definition at line 1079 of file <a href="/web-doxygen/docs/api/files/src/definition-cpp">definition.cpp</a>.</p>
+Declaration at line 135 of file <a href="/web-doxygen/docs/api/files/src/definitionimpl-h">definitionimpl.h</a>, definition at line 1079 of file <a href="/web-doxygen/docs/api/files/src/definition-cpp">definition.cpp</a>.

 <div class="doxyProgramListing">